markuvinicius/dojo_twitter_stream/README.md

 * <YOUR_TWITTER_API_KEY>: You should put your Twitter API Key Here
 * <YOUR_TWITTER_API_SECRET>: Your should put your Twitter API Secret Here

+To see how to get your Twitter Credentials, check https://developer.twitter.com/

 #### Running the Composer

 The database and collector app are conteinerized at the docker-compose.yml file.
 To run those apps, you should execute: